Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $800 was successfully paid and registered.
+* The amount of $215 was successfully paid and registered.

-* The transfer license master data btc core has been activated for your project in the blockchain.
+* The transfer license brk 09 BTC alg has been activated for your project in the blockchain.

   #